syncfusion-content/asp.netwebforms-docs/aspnet/PivotGrid/Getting-Started.md

 ### Implement Service Methods

-You can add the following methods to the service that are invoked for any server-side operations to be performed in PivotGrid.
+You can add the following methods to the service that is invoked for any server-side operations to be performed in PivotGrid.

 1. Initialize the PivotGrid helper class.